 That’s why I like floating lizards.
-After adding 1/16-ounce of nail and a 5/0 hook, it will still float or suspend just beneath the surface.
+After adding 1/16 ounce of the nail and a 5/0 hook, it will still float or suspend just beneath the surface.
 The weight makes it easier to cast and provides the suspended action.
 However, don’t be afraid to experiment to determine whether fish want the bait on the surface, suspended or falling slowly.

 Most anglers prefer a brightly colored worm because it’s easier to see the suspended lure disappear when a bass grabs it.
 In most situations, I’ve found subtle colors work just as well.

-Work the worm like a surface plug; simple twitch it, swim it or let it sink slowly into week pockets or brush.
+Work the worm like a surface plug; simply twitch it, swim it, or let it sink slowly into weak pockets or brush.

 Hooking fish on floating rigs can be tricky.
-The key is to not jerk until the fish can be felt.
-That’s difficult to do when a big bass can be seen grabbing the lure, but wait until the fish has removed all line slack and its weight can be felt at the end of the line.
-This tip will greatly reduce the numbers of fish lost because of a poor hook-set.
+The key is not to jerk until the fish can be felt.
+That’s difficult to do when a big bass can be seen grabbing the lure, but wait until the fish has removed all line slack, and its weight can be felt at the end of the line.
+This tip will significantly reduce the number of fish lost because of a poor hook set.